GluuFederation/docs-oxd-prod/docs/sources/tutorials/spring/index.md

     ![Home Page](../../img/spring_home.png)

-1. After login the application will display User information from OP.
+1. After login the application will display information of the logged in user from OP.
 To Logout of application and click on `Logout` link on top menu.
+This will initiate the logout process and OP will make the browser return to a predefined "[Post Logout Uri](https://github.com/GluuFederation/oxd-spring/blob/version_4.0/src/main/resources/application.properties#L27)

     ![Uder Info](../../img/spring_userInfo.png)